Skip to main content

 A business analyst is responsible for the following activities in an Agile Project:

-• Enabling the change i.e. monitor the sprint and it’s outcome to ensure that the sprint goal and product goal are met effectively and a usable product increment is delivered at the end of the sprint.
+• Enabling the change i.e. monitor the sprint and its outcome to ensure that the sprint goal and product goal are met effectively and a usable product increment is delivered at the end of the sprint.

 Related